Kane Brides – Research Officer

 Following her graduation from Dundee University, Colette volunteered at WWT Martin Mere, where she worked on the Centre’s grounds, along with helping Dr Eileen Rees on WWT’s swan studies by entering and analysing data.

 Colette joined WWT’s Monitoring team at Slimbridge in 1999, working primarily as a member of the Wetland Bird Survey secretariat team.
-Since then, she has been involved in organising, reporting and data management for various large-scale surveys of waterbirds, including WWT’s Goose & Swan Monitoring Programme (GSMP), national surveys of naturalised geese, Cormorant and Ruddy Duck.
-Colette has also been involved in WWT’s aerial surveys of waterbirds in UK inshore and offshore waters, both as a surveyor and in the planning and reporting process, and more recently as a surveyor for aerial surveys of Greenland Barnacle Geese.
-One of Colette’s key roles in the Monitoring Unit is as project manager for the GSMP.
+Since then, she has been involved in organising, reporting and data management for various large-scale surveys of waterbirds and national surveys of naturalised geese, Cormorant and Ruddy Duck.
+Colette has also been involved in WWT’s aerial surveys of waterbirds in UK inshore and offshore waters, both as a surveyor and in the planning and reporting process, and as a surveyor for aerial surveys of Greenland Barnacle Geese.
+One of Colette’s main roles is as Project Manager for WWT’s Goose & Swan Monitoring Programme (GSMP).